o3de/o3de.org/content/docs/userguide/samples/levels/vr-tv-room.md

 ![\[Example Script Canvas graph for the VR TV Room level.\]](/images/userguide/tv-room-level-script-canvas-graph.png)

-## Cycling Through Video Playback Options<a name="sample-level-vr-tv-room-cycling-through-video-playback-options"></a>
+## Cycling Through Video Playback Options {#sample-level-vr-tv-room-cycling-through-video-playback-options}

 The TV Room level shows you how to cycle through video playback options\.
 When you use the trigger button in\-game, the television cycles through 2D video, 3D video, 360 video, and an off state\.
 In Lumberyard, this is achieved with four entities, one for each video playback option\.
 You can toggle the visibility of each entity to reflect the playback on the television in the level\.